dcorre/gmadet/docs/installation.rst

 .. code-block:: console

-   $ sudo docker run -v $(pwd)/gmadet/:/home/gmadet/ --rm -it gmadet:1.0 bash
+   $ sudo docker run -v $(pwd)/gmadet/:/home/newuser/gmadet/ --rm -it gmadet:1.0

 This means that you run interactively in a bash terminal the Docker image.
 The -v option means that you mount a volume pointing to the gmadet directory on your host machine, so that you can exchange data between the Docker and your machine.